NessInMorse/NessInMorse.github.io/_posts/2026-06-26-Overoptimizing-lsh.markdown

 ---
 layout: post
-title:  "Finding similar users quickly"
+title:  "Finding similar users quickly in a large search space"
 categories: Locality Sensitive Hashing
 permalink: "/Locality-Sensitive-Hashing/"
 show_excerpts: True
 ---

-Finding similar users in a large matrix efficiently with low memory and time footprint.
+Finding similar users in a bipartite graph efficiently with low memory and time footprint.

 # Locality Sensitive Hashing
 [Locality Sensititve Hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) (LSH) is a technique that can be used to find users with particular attributes in a [bipartite graph](https://en.wikipedia.org/wiki/Bipartite_graph).
 It does this by abusing probabilities and properties inherent to the data that one tries to recover.
 It is both efficient memory and time-wise.